-- Hit record to create your video.
-You’ll see a countdown (3,2,1, go!) and your video will start recording.
+- Click record to create your video.
+You’ll see a countdown (3,2,1, Go!) and your video will start recording.
 You can pause, play, or start over using the control buttons at the bottom of the frame.

 - When you are finished, click Done.
 You can then trim the beginning and end of the video by dragging the time bar at the bottom to adjust.
 Trimming the video will make your screencast seem more polished because you can remove false starts or awkward silences.

 - If you’d like to add music to your video, click on the musical note to see a list of royalty-free music options.

 - To save your video, click on the timestamp at the end of the video.
 You’ll have the option to save the video file to your desktop, upload it on ScreenPal, or publish it to YouTube.
 If you upload your video on ScreenPal, you can later download it to your desktop as an mp4 and then upload it to YouTube.

 - After getting the extension from the Chrome store, launch the recorder from your browser.

 - Choose the option to share Your Entire Screen.
 This will give you the option in the next step to record your screen, webcam, or both.

 - Decide what you want to record (the screen, webcam, or both) and select it from the menu.